BitEU/FENDER/readme.md

 * Plotting points on an interactive map
 * Include more data than just timestamps and geolocation
 * Batch processing
-* Include details of extraction, device configuration, python configuration in reports
 * Implement anomoly detection to flag any rows that arent in line eith the rest of the data
-* Use tempfile and shutil for more secure file handling
 * Make this program compliant with leading guidelines (ISO 27037?
 NIST 800-86?)
-* Export data to GeoJSON
 * Improve unit testing
 * Make test files publically available